DanG100/Genre-Taggr/README.md

 # Genre-Taggr

-Tries to find and tag songs genre, using Spotify API.
-Recurvisely scans the cwd for every mp3 file to find match.
+This script tries to find and write to the ID3 tag the song's genre, using Spotify API.
+It recurvisely scans the cwd for every mp3 file to identify the genre.

-### Install Dependicies
+### Install Dependencies

+* Install python and pip
+* (Recommended) Add python to PATH variable, or equivalent for Mac and Linux
 ```
 pip install mutagen
 pip install spotipy